 There are many different parties potentially involved in a construction accident claim.
 It’s next to impossible to investigate a claim and hold the responsible parties accountable on your own.
 That is why we recommend that you always talk to a lawyer as soon as possible after your accident.

-How Much Is the Average Construction Accident Settlement Worth in Augusta?
+How Much is the Average Construction Accident Settlement Worth in Augusta?

 The average construction accident settlement varies depending on several factors: